-My work has been influenced by the work of Andrew Wyeth, Norman Rockwell, Edward Hopper, and Winslow Homer.
-I admire and have learned from well known watercolorists like Tony Couch and Milford Zornes.
+The paintings of Andrew Wyeth, Norman Rockwell, Edward Hopper, and Winslow Homer have influenced my work.
+I’ve studied with well known watercolorists like Tony Couch and Milford Zornes.
 Mr. Zornes was one of the California Scene Painters of the 1930s.
 He taught me to use big unified shapes to simplify a design.
-Others taught me how to preserve the white of my paper without using masking fluid, the importance of using tonal value to model form and the harmonizing advantages of using a limited palette of primary colors for each painting.
+Tony Couch taught me the importance of using tonal value to model form.
+Others taught me how to preserve the white of my paper without using masking fluid, and the harmonizing advantages of using a limited palette of primary colors.
 I avoid the use of gimmicks, tricks or fads and prefer to embrace simple, sound art principles, methods and techniques.

 The reason I paint is because I love color and the reason I love watercolor is because it dances with me; it’s spontaneous, surprising, and endlessly entertaining.